Frequently asked questions

 The Association support a wide range of activities throughout the year.
 Here is a round up of previous year’s grants.

 A well run charity achieves high standards and attracts public confidence and support.
 The Executive Committee of the Association of Jersey Charities expects every member charity to aspire to high standards and will work with it towards ensuring that it meets these required standards.
-Find out more from the Chariites Commission website.

 How do I make our Annual Return to the Association?

 All members need to complete an Annual Return which must be forwarded to the Administrator by 31st March each year.
 These forms will be surface mailed to all Members at the end of each year.
-However, for 2018 we have revamped the AR and it will be sent out shortly, with an extended completion date.

 How do I reclaim GST